Lyme vaccine for humans. The race for a new vaccine.

 It has been nearly two decades since the Lyme disease vaccine LYMErix was pulled off the market by its manufacturer, SmithKline Beecham.
 The vaccine was designed to prevent the transmission of the tick-borne bacterial agent Borrelia burgdorferi, which causes Lyme disease.

 LYMErix was withdrawn from the market in 2002 after concerns over its safety.
-Since then, there has been growing speculation as to whether researchers will ever be able to develop an effective and safe Lyme disease vaccine.
+Since then, there has been growing speculation as to whether researchers will ever be able to develop an effective and safe Lyme disease vaccine for humans.

-The stakes are high in the race for a new vaccine.
+The stakes are high in the race for a new Lyme disease vaccine of humans.
 “There will be one more shot at bringing a human Lyme vaccine to market, and if that vaccine fails, the market will essentially disappear,” states Richard Marconi, an immunologist who is working on a vaccine based on a dog vaccine released in 2006. ¹

 At the forefront is the European company Valneva, which is in phase 2 clinical trials for a vaccine against 6 strains of Borrelia, writes Shaffer. ¹ The company has obtained a fast-track status from the U.S. Food and Drug Administration (FDA).